nogaems/proxybroker/README.md

  - REST-compliance
  - high performance due to utilizing the most recent frameworks and technologies
  - persistent across restarts of the service
- - self-generated documentation available in `OAS3` format with self-hosted `SwaggerIU` interface
+ - self-generated documentation available in `OAS3` format with self-hosted `SwaggerUI` interface

 Note that this is my attempt to solve a job application trial task, so I'm neither considering resolving issues nor adding features.